 Major n8n Vulnerabilities Exposed with Urgent Fixes Issued

-n8n, a popular open-source workflow automation tool, has recently faced a series of critical security vulnerabilities that expose users to severe risks like remote code execution and unauthorized access.
+n8n, a popular open-source workflow automation tool, has recently faced a series of critical security vulnerabilities that expose users to severe risks like remote code execution and unauthorised access.
 Urgent patches have been issued, making it essential for administrators to act swiftly to protect their systems.
 This blog dives deep into these flaws, their impacts, and remediation steps.

 Table of Contents